-This measure would add prescriptive requirements to DOAS units in nonresidential buildings to include a minimum level of efficiency criteria and control capabilities and an exception to airside economizing if additional DOAS efficiency measures are included.
-A dedicated outdoor air system (DOAS) in this context is defined as a HVAC system which delivers 100 percent ventilation air separately from any heating and cooling system.
+This measure would add prescriptive requirements for DOAS units in nonresidential buildings to include a minimum level of efficiency criteria and control capabilities and an exception to require airside economizing if additional DOAS efficiency measures are included.
+A DOAS in this context is defined as a HVAC system which delivers 100 percent ventilation air separately from any heating and cooling system.
 The components to be required for a DOAS are summarized below.

-General requirement: this would apply to all DOAS systems being used as a buildings primary means of ventilation of any size in a nonresidential application in select building types.
+General requirement: this would apply to all DOAS systems being used as a buildings primary means of ventilation of any size in a nonresidential application.